SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 If you want to enable subsequent recurring – server-to-server – payments for credit card, you need to create a recurrence token.
 This token will be utilized after the initial payment order.
+**This requires that you have activated this on your merchant account.**

 **Recurrence Token**